toivjon/go-rps/README.md

 - Client-server communication is based on the TCP sockets.
 - TCP socket port can be given as a command line argument.
+- Server IP-address or hostname can be given as client command line argument.